msa-em/em-template/index.md

 * [MyST Markdown](https://jupyterbook.org/en/stable/content/myst.html)
 * [BibTeX](https://jupyterbook.org/en/stable/content/myst.html)

 Articles should focus on educational or methodological topics.
 In the future we will publish original research on this platform and move many of these features to our sister journals.
+Your abstract should provide a succint and clear outline of your paper.
+Figures can be directly referenced in the abstract, and can be viewed by hovering over them, for example

++++ {"part": "code and data"}
+## Code and Data Availability

+All of the code used to generate this template is directly available inline, or can be found at the GitHub repo for an [EM article template](https://github.com/msa-eom/em-template).

 +++ {"part": "acknowledgements"}
 ## Acknowledgements

-We thank the [Microscopy Society of America]() for sponsoring this project.
+We thank the [Microscopy Society of America](https://www.microscopy.org/) for sponsoring this project.

 Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.

 +++ {"part": "competing interests"}
-## Declaration of Competing Interest
+## Competing Interests

 The authors declare that they have no known competing interests.